jesse-kaufman/portfolio-site/src/content/projects/automated-website-deployment/index.md

 1. Run `hugo server`, which serves the website from the `./public` directory at `http://localhost:1313`
 2. Make edits to content or Sass stylesheets, committing locally to git as necessary
     - *Hugo automatically rebuilds files when modifications are detected*
-3. Once edits are finalized, local commits are pushed to Github and Github actions run the deployment workflow below
+3. Once edits are finalized, local commits are pushed to Github
+4. Github actions run the deployment workflow below

 ***This ensures that there is never an administrative UI exposed to external threats.***